racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 6. Implement the defined interfaces
 7. Implement wizards and forms

 ###Advanced
 1. Define actions triggered by Events
+2. Scheduled Actions
+3. Debugging a PyApp

 ##Conclusion
 This concludes the introduction to PyApps.
-In this chapter you have seen the structure of PyApps and how to create PyApps.
+In this chapter you have seen the structure of PyApps and the steps to create PyApps.
 In the next chapters, we go into detail of the creation of a PyApp, taking the sampleapp as example.